 \section{Abstract}

-We study mechanism design when agents hold private information about both their preferences and a common payoff-relevant state.
-We show that standard message-driven mechanisms cannot implement socially efficient allocations when agents have multidimensional types, even under favorable conditions.

-To overcome this limitation, we propose data-driven mechanisms that leverage additional post-allocation information, modeled as an estimator of the payoff-relevant state.
-Our data-driven mechanisms extend the classic Vickrey-Clarke-Groves class.
-We show that they achieve exact implementation in posterior equilibrium when the state is either fully revealed or the utility is linear in an unbiased estimator.
-We also show that they achieve approximate implementation with a consistent estimator, converging to exact implementation as the estimator converges, and present bounds on the convergence rate.
-We demonstrate applications to digital advertising auctions and large language model (LLM)-based mechanisms, where user engagement naturally reveals relevant information. \\ \\ {Keywords: Mechanism Design, Data-Driven Mechanism Design, Large Language Models, Click-Through Rate, Posterior Equilibrium} \\ \\ \textbf{JEL Codes: D47, D82, D83} \\
+We study mechanism design in environments where agents have private preferences and private information about a common payoff-relevant state.
+In such settings with multi-dimensional types, standard mechanisms fail to implement efficient allocations.
+We address this limitation by proposing data-driven mechanisms that condition transfers on additional post-allocation information, modeled as an estimator of the payoff-relevant state.
+Our mechanisms extend the classic Vickrey–Clarke–Groves framework.
+We show they achieve exact implementation in posterior equilibrium when the state is fully revealed or utilities are affine in an unbiased estimator.
+With a consistent estimator, they achieve approximate implementation that converges to exact implementation as the estimator converges, and we provide bounds on the convergence rate.
+We demonstrate applications to digital advertising auctions and AI shopping assistants, where user engagement naturally reveals relevant information, and to procurement auctions with consumer spot markets, where additional information arises from a pricing game played by the same agents. \\ \\ {Keywords: Mechanism Design, Data-Driven Mechanism Design, Click-Through Rate, AI Agents, Procurement Auction, Posterior Equilibrium} \\ \\ \textbf{JEL Codes: D47, D82, D83}